jedi-academy/learn-2420/data/tutorials/scripting.md

 ## 19. Stream editor

 See the [sed primer](https://www.tldp.org/LDP/abs/html/x23170.html)

+--> You want to be able to do an inline string substitution

 ## 20. Now you are ready to tell us a story :-/